NZ Dollar Advances Against Most Majors () | aktiencheck.de

 dpa-AFX

-If the kiwi extends its uptrend, it is likely to find resistance around 0.74 against the greenback, 85.00 against the yen and 1.45 against the euro.
+If the kiwi extends its uptrend, it is likely to find resistance around 84.00 against the yen, 1.45 against the euro and 0.74 against the greenback.

 Copyright RTT News/dpa-AFX